Russell & Company (manufacturer): Merger and demise

 By 1912, the company was in decline, and it merged with "Griscom-Spencer" Company of New Jersey.
 They created parts for Naval vessels during World War I, and earned an Army-Navy “E” for excellence during World War II.

 In 1962, the company was purchased by Baldwin-Lima-Hamilton Company and the Massillon plant closed, laying off 800 employees).

 Products

 Steam Tractors

 Russell steam traction engines ranged from 6 HP to 150 HP.
+Examples of all horsepower variations exist today, with the exception of a 150 HP engine.